-Welcome to the COPEWELL rubric designed to aid you in assessing your community functioning.
+Welcome to the COPEWELL rubric designed to aid you in assessing your social capital and cohesion.

-By community functioning, we mean the ability of a community to deliver goods and services to its residents.
+By social capital and cohesion (SCC), we mean factors that help society function effectively, including social networks between individuals, neighbors, organizations, and governments, and the degree of connection and sense of belongingness among residents.
 In this document, you will find tools and sample presentation materials that you may find useful in conducting your own community assessment workshop.
 You are welcome to tailor these resources to the sponsors of your activity, length of time, number of participants, etc. For example, if you will not have enough participants at your convened meeting to address all subdomains of this rubric, you may choose to prioritize certain subdomains over others in your assessments and discussion.

-Sample agendas, PowerPoint slides, and workshop reports have been provided to streamline your process.
+Sample agendas, PowerPoints slides, and workshop reports have been provided to streamline your process.
 These materials have been developed and tested in collaboration with local practitioners to improve their relevance and utility.
 While you may find these materials useful, you are not beholden to presenting each or all of them in the sequence provided in this implementation guide.
-Merely consider this guide as a means for facilitators to prepare a tailored experience to assess their community functioning in a manner that will lead to actionable change to strengthen overall community resilience.
 Merely consider this guide as a means for facilitators to prepare a tailored experience to assess their community functioning in a manner that will lead to actionable change to strengthen overall community resilience.
 For an overall guide on how to teach the COPEWELL model and utilize the rubric assessment tools, please refer to the Rubric User Guide.